 Utah is a beautiful state that attracts travelers from all over the world.
 From the red rock canyons to the dusty desert, mountains to waterfalls, acres of wilderness to delightful scenery there are loads of things to do in Utah.
 The main highlight of this place is its unique landscape and the adventure playground it offers for adventure seekers.
 With so many things to do in Utah, you may have difficulty in deciding where to begin.
 We are here to help you make the right choice!
 Refer to our guide to some top tourist attractions and amazing sights that you may not want to miss.

-Here’s our pick of the top places to visit in Utah.
+Here’s our pick of the top places to visit in Utah

 House Boating In The Blue Waters Of Lake Powell

 This massive man-made reservoir in Utah has a shoreline stretched over 2,000 miles.
-The long shoreline makes it possible to indulge in various water sports activities, such as kayaking, wakeboarding, jet-skiing and many more.
+The long shoreline makes it possible to indulge in various water sports activities, such as kayaking, wakeboarding, jet-skiing, and many more.
 The breathtaking blue water against the radiant red rocks and the barren desert around it is a sight to behold.
-To take in all the beauty of this place we highly recommend you to take a ride in a cosy houseboat around the large lake.
+To take in all the beauty of this place we highly recommend you take a ride in a cosy houseboat around the large lake.
 Definitely one of the many fun things to do in Utah that cannot be missed!
 As you sail through, enjoy the nature around Lake Powell.
 With over 2,000,000 visitors annually, Lake Powell has become one of the major holiday destinations in Utah.

 Drive Through The Majestic Monument Valley

 Utah’s most famous sight, the majestic Monument Valley is famous for its massive monoliths.
 Located on the Utah-Arizona border, a visit to this remarkable place is an exciting way to spend your day.
 A self-drive ride through the 17-mile dry and dusty road of the valley is one of the unusual things to do in Utah.
 Just like a scene out of a Hollywood movie, stunning rock buttes rise up dramatically from the orange desert floor.
 The scenic drives are simply breathtaking and jaw-dropping.
 Many films and TV commercials have been shot between these spectacular landscapes.
 A drive through the valleys between the curvy rocks offers great opportunities to capture moments for your social media posts.
-Try out these fun things to do in Utah that are sure to transform your trip’s experience.
+Try out these fun things to do in Utah that are sure to transform your trip experience.

 Enjoy The Snow At Park City

 Park City, a mountain town just 35 miles east of Salt Lake City is home to some of the best ski resorts in Utah.
 The two world-class mountain resorts (Park City Mountain and Deer Valley Resort provide lots of facilities and extensive amenities with regard to winter sports.
-This place attracts a lot of tourists during winter for three good reasons – skiing, beautiful scenery and the Sundance Film Festival.
-Park City is just not a place to go skiing; it’s an actual historical town with main streets, buildings, restaurants and shops.
+This place attracts a lot of tourists during winter for three good reasons – skiing, beautiful scenery, and the Sundance Film Festival.
+Park City is just not a place to go skiing; it’s an actual historical town with main streets, buildings, restaurants, and shops.
 Once you are up there you will also get to see the Utah Olympic Park which hosted the 2002 Winter Olympics.
-Today this place offers year-round activities like zip-lining, hiking and bobsledding.
+Today this place offers year-round activities like zip-lining, hiking, and bobsledding.
 Park City is definitely one of the cool places to visit in Utah if you want to enjoy some snow.

 Rediscover Fossils At The Dinosaur National Monument

 The Dinosaur National Monument spread over 210,000 acres lies at the border of Utah and Colorado.
 You will be amazed to see the 1,500 dinosaur fossils embedded in the cliff wall of Carnegie Quarry.
-Interesting information about the history, nature and all the dinosaurs of the region are exhibited here.
-Other popular tourist activities available here are hiking, camping, stargazing and river rafting.
+Interesting information about the history, nature, and all the dinosaurs of the region is exhibited here.
+Other popular tourist activities available here are hiking, camping, stargazing, and river rafting.
 Even if you are not into dinosaur fossils, do add this place to the things to do in Utah list to experience the colorful canyons and rugged landscape under unique scenic settings.
 The outdoor activities around the monument are open 24/7.
 When you are in Utah do visit this monument to travel back to a time when dinosaurs once ruled the land.

 Also Read: Best Places In The World For Stargazing